bagusedh/ciscodude.net/bgp/nt/index.markdown

 ### Statistics

 * Total ASNS: 4
+  * Active ASNs: 3 or 75.00%
   * IPv4 only: 3 or 75.00%
-  * IPv6 Allocation Advertised: 0 or 0.00%
+  * IPv6 Advertisement: 0 or 0.00%

-I have created a [graph showing the growth of Northwest Territories ASNs](/bgp/nt/asns/), using chart.js.
+Graph showing the [growth of Northwest Territories ASNs](/bgp/nt/asns/), using chart.js.

 ### Update History